-A. The Election Board shall date stamp all Declaration of Candidacy Packets upon receipt, whether via email or in person submission, and confirm receipt of the Candidacy packet to the potential Candidate via email using the email submitted by the candidate in his/her Declaration of Candidacy Packet.
+A. The Election Board shall date stamp all Declaration of Candidacy Packets upon receipt.
+Whether submission is via email or in person, the Election Board will confirm receipt to the potential Candidate via email using the email submitted.
+In person submissions will receive confirmation receipt at the time of filing.